 Convenient cannabis oil cartridges are simply installed into vape pens in seconds.
 They also offer economy since users can enjoy as much or as little cartridge oil as they wish.

-Because the vapor is inhaled into the lungs, “vaping” is also an extremely effective mode of delivery.
+Because the vapour is inhaled into the lungs, “vaping” is also an extremely effective mode of delivery.
 Active cannabinoids are absorbed through the walls of lung tissue passing directly into the bloodstream, allowing for absorption and effects to be instant.

 The truly intriguing thing to consider is that all of the latest new innovations in the near future will be based on extracted cannabis oils.